teofilusevan/pokemon-project/README.md

 Description:

-This is a Pokémon card application built with Next.js.
+This is a Pokemon card application built with Next.js.
 It demonstrates my skills in using Next.js for building a user interface, fetching data from pokeAPI, and applying basic styling.

 Features: